 where: (X) is AIR; (m) is the number of the last draw; (k) is the number of a draw, so 1 ≤ k ≤ m; (Ck) is the value of the draw k; (tk) is the interval, expressed in years and fractions of a year, between the date of the first draw and the date of each subsequent draw, so t1 = 0; (m) is the number of the last reimbursement or the costs incurred; (l) is the number of reimbursement or costs incurred; (Dl) is the amount of a reimbursement or costs incurred; (Sl) is the interval, expressed in years and fractions of a year, between the date of the first draw and the date of each reimbursement or costs incurred

 Events of default - the failure to comply or failure to fulfill by the Borrower, whether wholly or in part, or the inadequate accomplishment of any of the obligations the latter has undertaken by virtue of the Agreement.

+File analysis commission – the file analysis commission and the single one will be establish in a fixed amount

+Single commission – the single commission is set at an amount that exclusively reflects the costs incurred by the Lender for providing the service provided at the consumer’s request

+“Early repayment (partial or total)” - The Consumer / Borrower has the right, at any time, to fulfill in full or in part its obligations under a credit agreement before its termination.
+In this case, the Consumer / Borrower is entitled to a reduction in the total cost of the loan, this reduction consisting of interest and costs related to the amount repaid in advance for the period between the date of early repayment and the scheduled date of termination of the credit agreement.

+In case of partial early repayment, the Consumer / Borrower has the right to choose between:

+a) maintaining the value of the monthly installment and decreasing the initial crediting period;

+b) diminishing the value of the monthly installment and maintaining the initial crediting period;

+c) diminishing the value of the monthly installment and diminishing the initial crediting period.

+The conditions under which the Consumer / Borrower may repay the loan in advance, in whole or in part, are an integral part of this contract.
+You can repay this loan in advance, in whole or in part.

+The Early Credit Repayment Fee is:

+(i) 1% of the amount of the loan repaid in advance, if the period between the early repayment and the date agreed for the termination of the credit agreement is more than one year

+(ii) 0.5% of the amount of the loan repaid in advance, if the period between the early repayment and the date agreed for the termination of the credit agreement does not exceed one year.

+Borrower/ Consumer – the natural person, including the Guarantor, who acts for purposes that are outside his commercial or professional activity

 Reimbursement Schedule - the table (attachment no. 2) indicating the instalments of the loan payments and the latter’s payment deadlines, as agreed upon between the Parties upon signing the Agreement or as rescheduled under the Agreement provisions in force.